rcook/ibt/README.md

 ## `Ibtfile` settings

+Configuration for any given project is driven by the contents of the `Ibtfile` settings file which should be placed in the root directory of the project.
+Alternatively, an `.ibtprojects` file place in the user's home directory can be used to specify the location of the `Ibtfile` for zero or more project root directories for situations where the IBT configuration must be kept out of the source tree.

 * `aliases`: (optional) one or more project-specific command aliases
 * `docker`: specifies base Docker image information for project including `image` and `build`